Yum! Brands

-Based in Louisville, Kentucky, Yum! is one of the world's largest fast food restaurant companies in terms of system units.
+Yum!
+Brands, Inc. (sometimes called just Yum!) is an American multinational fast food corporation.
+Based in Louisville, Kentucky, the company operates KFC, Taco Bell, Habit Burger & Grill, and several technology companies.
+Yum! is one of the world's largest fast food restaurant companies in terms of system units.
 In 2016, Yum! had 43,617 restaurants, including 2,859 that were company-owned and 40,758 that were franchised, in 135 nations and territories worldwide.
-Due to it being a spin-off of PepsiCo, all restaurants owned by this company do not serve Coca-Cola as a soft drink (except in certain markets such as Israel and New Zealand), and instead serve Pepsi.